mpolacek/goo/cxx-in-gcc12.md

 template <int I> struct A<I, I*2> {}; // OK with GCC 12
 ```

-### DR 1227, Substitute into function parms in lexical order
+### DR 1227, Substitute into function parameters in lexical order

 C++ template argument deduction underwent some changes to clarify that the substitution proceeds in lexical order, that is, in left-to-right order.
 The following code demonstrates what effect this might have: